bpg/terraform-provider-proxmox/docs/resources/virtual_environment_cluster_firewall_security_group.md

     - `macro`- (Optional) Macro name.
 Use predefined standard macro.
     - `proto` - (Optional) Restrict packet protocol.
 You can use protocol names or simple numbers (0-255), as defined in '/etc/protocols'.
-    - `source` - (Optional) Restrict packet destination address.
+    - `source` - (Optional) Restrict packet source address.
 This can refer to a single IP address, an IP set ('+ipsetname') or an IP alias definition.
 You can also specify an address range like `20.34.101.207-201.3.9.99`, or a list of IP addresses and networks (entries are separated by comma).
 Please do not mix IPv4 and IPv6 addresses inside such lists.
-    - `sport` - (Optional) "Restrict TCP/UDP destination port.
+    - `sport` - (Optional) Restrict TCP/UDP source port.
 You can use service names or simple numbers (0-65535), as defined in '/etc/services'.
       Port ranges can be specified with '\d+:\d+', for example `80:85`, and you can use comma separated list to match several ports or ranges.